phantomaton-ai/smarkup/README.md

 import smarkup from './smarkup';

 const input = `
-/createProject(name:my-project)
+/createDirective(name:my-directive, param:value)
-/writeProjectFile(project:my-project, file:example.txt) {
+/performAction(arg1:foo, arg2:bar) {
-This is the content of the file.
+This is the content of the directive.
 }
 `;